jrduncan831/ai_environments_at_tacc/docs/getting_starting_section/How to Install Conda.rst

 Lets Install & Test PyTorch
 ---------------------------
-Now that we have Conda installed and we understand how to **activate**, **deactivate**, and **delete** environments, let's try **installing and testing pytorch** by running the **multigpu_torchrun.py** script from the official Pytorch library.
+Now that we have Conda installed and we understand how to **activate**, **deactivate**, and **delete** environments, let's try installing and testing pytorch by running the **multigpu_torchrun.py** script from the official Pytorch library.
 This script facilitates and streamlines the training of ML models on multiple GPUs, as well as benchmarks the performance of Pytorch-based models on multiple GPUs.

 To run the multi_gpu_torchrun script, we must first use the **idev** tool to request a GPU Node.
 Each Node on Frontera is comprised of four GPUs, which is why we'll only request one to run the multigpu_torchrun.py script.

 **Step 1.
 Request a Node through idev**
-    idev is a tool developed by TACC to facilitate real-time software development on our HPC systems.
-It also enables us to request a specific kind and number of nodes through the command line, which we would only be able to do otherwise through the Tacc Analysis Portal (TAP).
+    The [idev](https://docs.tacc.utexas.edu/software/idev/) command is a tool developed by TACC to facilitate real-time software development on our HPC systems.

 First, we'll start an idev session.
 Ensure your current directory is:

 ::